superhortiz/Algorithms-Python3-Implementations/README.md

 # Algorithms-Python3-Implementations
 This repository contains various algorithms and data structures implemented in Python.
 The structure of the repository is organized into two main categories: Algorithms and Data Structures.
+The implementations are based on the algorithms and data structures described in the book "Algorithms, Part I, Fourth Edition" by Robert Sedgewick and Kevin Wayne, Princeton University.

 ## Algorithms